-The legislative article of the Illinois Constitution establishes several requirements for legislative procedure.
+The legislative article of the Illinois Constitution establishes several requirements for legislative procedures.

+Open Meetings

-- Open Meetings Sessions of each house, and of their committees and commissions, must ordinarily be open to the public.
+Sessions of each house, and of their committees and commissions, must ordinarily be open to the public.
 A session of a house or one of its committees can be closed to the public if two-thirds of the members elected to that house determine that the public interest requires it.
-A meeting of a joint committee or commission can be closed if two-thirds of the members of both houses so vote.15 - Public Notice of Meetings Committees of each house, joint committees, and commissions must provide reasonable notice of their meetings, including the subjects to be considered.
-The rules of each house establish procedural details for giving notice.16
+A meeting of a joint committee or commission can be closed if two-thirds of the members of both houses so vote.14

+Public Notice of Meetings

-Witnesses Either house and any of its committees may subpoena witnesses and records and Records Either house and any of its committees may subpoena witnesses and records relevant to a legislative purpose.17 When the power to issue a subpoena is authorized by either house, it is signed by the presiding officer of that house or the chairperson of the committee issuing the subpoena.
+Committees of each house, joint committees, and commissions must provide reasonable notice of their meetings, including the subjects to be considered.
+The rules of each house establish procedural details for giving notice.
+15 from its house.17) If the power to issue a subpoena is authorized by either house, it is signed by the presiding officer of that house or the chairperson of the committee issuing the subpoena.
 Unlike Congress, in which the subpoena power is used with some frequency, its use by the General Assembly is uncommon.
 A statute passed under this provision also permits legislative committees to take testimony under oath.18